RESOURCES

 Stand With the Facts

-This spring, KUOW public radio in Seattle partnered with the Center for an Informed Public on a virtual event series focused on misinformation, how to spot it and stop its spread.
+In spring 2020, KUOW public radio in Seattle partnered with the Center for an Informed Public on a virtual event series focused on misinformation, how to spot it and stop its spread.
 On KUOW’s Stand With the Facts information page, check out extended interviews with CIP researchers and a Stand With the Facts toolkit.

 Coexisting With COVID-19: COVID and the Truth